Codextor/better-zen/README.md

 [Zen Browser](https://zen-browser.app/) (based on Firefox) config changes for better speed, privacy, and security.
 Inspired from the config tweaks [Betterfox](https://github.com/yokoffing/Betterfox) for Firefox Browser.

+Zen's default preferences are already based on Betterfox (as mentioned [here](https://github.com/zen-browser/desktop?tab=readme-ov-file#third-party-code)).
+But there are a few differences, which are covered by Better Zen.

 Tested with Zen version [1.0.0-a.39](https://github.com/zen-browser/desktop/releases/tag/1.0.0-a.39)

 ## How to use Better Zen